The Autism Program at Boston Medical Center

 Since 2003, clinicians at Boston Medical Center have provided evaluations and ongoing care for children of all ages when there is a pediatrician concern about ASD and related conditions.
 The team is made up of trained professionals who work alongside Developmental and Behavioral clinicians to provide exceptional medical care without exception and develop innovative, culturally competent approaches and methodologies to best support BMC's patient population.
 Our team of Resource Specialists offers specialized outreach, training, and advocacy services, forms effective partnerships with schools, collaborates with local organizations, and draws upon a deep knowledge base of social service agencies to facilitate linkages to critical resources.

 - Has supported over 6,000 family referrals since its inception in 2007

 - Conducts annual trainings, workshops, and events for over 150 parents, professionals, and community members

 - Has over 1,700 followers on social media (Facebook, Twitter, Instagram & Pinterest) with an average of 10 new parent and professional followers each week

 - Curates a robust resource library with over 300 materials translated into multiple languages

-- Operates a highly successful culturally and linguistically diverse Parent Leadership Network (PLAN), with 28 parent leaders in its fourth year who speak 8 languages
+- Operates a highly successful culturally and linguistically diverse Parent Leadership Network (PLAN), with over 25 parent leaders who speak 8 languages

-- Runs a unique Teen Mentoring program (TEAM), with 35 participants in its third year
+- Runs a unique Teen Mentoring program (TEAM), with up to 36 participants annually

 - Hosts an annual Autism Awareness Day event for families, community members, and hospital staff